 7 Crumlin Road Gaol

 When it closed in 1996, many believed the infamous prison would never reopen.
 How wrong they were.
 The once notorious jail has quickly become one of Belfast's premier visitor attractions since reopening just a short time ago in 2012.
 This is a great place to get to grips with Northern Ireland's history.
-Fascinating guided tours tell of the women and children who were held within its walls and the political segregation of republican and loyalist prisoners.
+Fascinating guided tours tell of the women and children who were incarcerated here as well as the segregation of republican and loyalist prisoners.
 You can wander through the underground tunnel that used to connect the jail to the courthouse, sit in the Governor's chair and, rather gruesomely, pay a visit to the condemned man's cell.

 Hours: Open daily 10.00am-4.30pm (last tour)

 Admission: Adults £8.50, children £6.50, family £25.00 (2 adults & 2 children)